Code-Institute-Submissions/carolinecole/README.md

 ### Colours
 I chose to keep the colours simple using black for fonts and a white background.
 Oringinally I wanted to do dark grey however I decided black stood out more, was easier to read and more user friendly.

-### Styling

 ### Backgrounds
 I chose to keep the backgrounds plain white because I will be adding images and I do not want it to look messy, or distract user from the page content.
-I added a love teal green to the heading line and footer to add some colour which I think suits the website and looks very chic.
+I added a lovely teal green to the heading line and footer to add some colour which I think suits the website and looks very chic.

 ### Images
 The images on my home page, about page and blog post pages have all been obtained from my personal archive of images.
-The shop page images have all been obtained from [H&M](https://www2.hm.com/en_gb/index.html) and a link has been added to these so my users can visit the page accordingly.
+The shop page images have all been obtained from [H&M](https://www2.hm.com/en_gb/index.html) and [Net a Porter](https://www.net-a-porter.com/en-gb/)and a link has been added to these so my users can visit the page accordingly.

 ## Wireframes
 These wireframes were created using Blasmiq during the Scope Plane part of my design and planning process.